 Taking cues from the stainless-steel finishes, the cabinets were painted a deep blue-gray.
 They were topped with a brown granite with a slightly textured finish that maintains its good looks no matter what’s spilled.

 The kitchen’s glamour statement is a chevron-patterned tile backsplash made with polished white marble and narrow mirrored strips behind the cooktop.
 And the crowning touch is a petite crystal chandelier.

 Photography: John Merkl

-A full remodel and thoughtful refresh for a Napa Valley property, including a full kitchen remodel, a full bathroom remodel and finishing touches on this property, which was designed to be an exclusive Wine Country rental property.
+A full remodel and thoughtful refresh for this Napa Valley property, including a complete kitchen remodel, a bathroom remodel and the finishing touches on this property, which was designed to be an exclusive Wine Country rental property.